 Wei’s Digestive Spice Blend

-• Ginger and chilli add a little heat to jump-start the digestive fire, improving the body’s ability to assimilate nutrients.
+• Ginger and chili add a little heat to jump-start the digestive fire, improving the body’s ability to assimilate nutrients.

-• Sesame seeds are surprisingly high in calcium and iron, great for vegans and vegetarians.
+• Sesame seeds are surprisingly high in calcium and iron, which is great for vegans and vegetarians.

 Ingredients